weakish/docs-en/views/realtime-guide-beginner.md

 ### Excluding Member Lists from Results

-When searching conversations, you can exclude the lists of members from query results if you don’t need them.
+When searching conversations, you can exclude the lists of members from query results if you don't need them.
 By doing so, their `members` fields will become empty arrays.
 This helps you improve the speed of your app and reduces the bandwidth needed.

 ```js
 query.compact(true);